 Taiwan’s mô-sîn-á are usually believed to be small in stature.
-They are believed to be dwarf-like creatures.
-They are nimble and often appear like small children.
+They are thought to be hobbit-like creatures—nimble and often appear like small children.

 Unlike vampires, the mô-sîn-á are not repulsed by sunlight.
-They are, however, averse to loud noises, so loud explosive fireworks, like firecrackers, are useful means for deterring these creatures.
+They are, however, averse to loud noises.
+So loud explosive fireworks are useful means for deterring these creatures.
 This is one of the reasons why the Taiwanese light countless firecrackers on festive days!

 The mô-sîn-á are tricksters.
-It is believed that they rarely ever harm their victims directly and, instead, preferring to play pranks on the elderly and on small children.
+It is believed that they rarely ever harm their victims directly; instead, preferring to play pranks on the elderly and small children.